kasyrj/uralex-export/README.md

 # uralex-export

-Python3 command-line tool to create MrBayes, BEAST and SplitsTree NEXUS files from the [UraLex Basic vocabulary dataset](https://zenodo.org/record/1459402).
+Python3 command-line tool to create MrBayes, BEAST and SplitsTree NEXUS files and BEAST-compatible CLDF files from the [UraLex Basic vocabulary dataset](https://zenodo.org/record/1459402).
 Use `uralex-export.py` or `uralex-export.py --help` to see available options.

 ## Usage with an official dataset version